e1r1kk/e1r1kk.github.io/_posts/2025-05-11-metaCTF-April-CTF-writeups.md

 ## Conclusion

 Thank you for taking the time to read this post!
 I will be posting my own writeups for MetaCTF's competitions once a month until August.
-Once September comes, I will be back to full time classes, so posting will slow down for a little while.
+Once September comes, I will be back in full time classes, so posting will slow down for a little while.

 If you would like to see the official writeups for these challenges, check them out on [MetaCTF's](https://metactf.com/blog/tag/flash-apr2025/) website.